Take action on disruptive innovation with this idea campaign

 Become an idea campaign pro

 If you’re interested in learning more about designing, developing and deploying idea campaigns, feel free to download the Field Guide to Idea Campaigns.
-It contains the best practices and handiest hacks we’ve learnt from 10 years of idea campaigning and working with innovation management.
+It contains the best practices and handiest hacks we’ve learned from 10 years of idea campaigning and working with innovation management.